 The Internet is filled to the point of overflowing with bad and misinformed advice.
 One of the top categories for this sort of advice is the topic of how to make yourself throw up.
 Therefore, we've devoted a section to all of the things we're aware of that you should never do to make yourself throw up.
 If you have a list of your own things that should be added, please post them in the comments section for us, or edit this article.

-- 3Do not watch or smell something disgusting.This is another one that seems like good advice until you try it.
+- 3This is another one that seems like good advice until you try it.
 Maybe you have a movie clip you find disgusting, and you are planning to watch it.
 That is until you realize that means sitting in your living room.
 Oh, wait!
 But you have a phone!
 What better place to drop your phone than the toilet.
 OK!
 So you get a bucket, but then even if your phone is water resistant, do you really want to wash off what you just did in the bucket?
 Skip this and try something less absurd and potentially less damaging to your phone.
 In terms of smell, you'd need to ask yourself exactly where it is that you keep a stash of disgusting smelling things around the house.
 For most of us, there isn't anything disgusting in our houses unless you're in college and have a roommate.
-In that case, just grab some socks and have a sniff.Advertisement
+In that case, just grab some socks and have a sniff.Do not watch or smell something disgusting.Advertisement

 - Make sure you are in a safe place when you throw up.
 That means ideally sitting on the floor of the bathroom, in front of a toilet.
 Alternatively resting on a sofa with a bucket nearby is also a workable solution.
 Standing up is a bad idea, as is standing next to a sink.
 This is because you can become light headed and fall down, possibly causing yourself severe injury in the process.